ibm-cloud-docs/assistant-data/dialog-slots.md

     The value will look like this:

+    ```json
     {
       "context": {
         "number": "@sys-number >= 0"
       }
     }
+    ```
+    {: codeblock}

     Change it to look like this:

+    ```json
     {
       "context": {
         "number": "@sys-number"
       }
     }
+    ```
+    {: codeblock}

 1. Save your changes.

 The change you made to the context variable value is not reflected in the Check for field, which is appropriate.
 Do not edit the value of the Check for field or even click in the field.
 If you do, the change you made to the JSON will be lost.
+{: tip}

 If you do not want to accept a zero as the number value, then you can add a conditional response for the slot to check for zero, and tell the user that they must provide a number greater than zero.
 But, it is important for the slot condition to be able to recognize a zero when it is provided as input.